zebus3d/cython_learn/README.md

-# Aprendiedno Cython básico
+# Learning basic Cython
-Test y pruebas para aprender cython y usarlo junto a blender.
+Test for lean cython with blender.

-# Para ver que archivos merecen mas la pena optimizar:
+# To see which files are most worth optimizing:
 $ python3 -m cProfile -s time main.py

-# Para compilar on the fly:
+# For compile on the fly:
 $ cythonize --inplace --annotate archivo.py

-# Compilar normal:
+# Normal Compilation:
 $ python3 setup.py build_ext --inplace

-El .so en unix es la librería (creo que en windows sera un .dll) que se importa en el script python norma.
+In Unix use ".so" files (in windows ".dll" i believe) these files are imported into your normal python code.